 Value: Enhanced management of assets with regards to repair and replacement.
 Prioritise work so that limited resources are maximised.
 Money can be saved in areas where the service life can be extended with greater confidence.
 Reduce failures, complaints and unexpected works by giving warning of assets about to fail.
 Reducing failures reduces capital costs, operational costs, environmental impact and downtime whilst increasing safety, service and performance.

 As part of every job, PATH endeavours to incorporate education and training so that clients come away with a greater understanding of composites, plastics, rubbers and coatings.
 PATH provides specialist information in a form readily usable by the end user.

 PATH can also provide education and training services on request including presentations and practical demonstrations.

-PATH provides technical specialist services in legal cases.
+PATH provides technical specialist services in legal cases, where we can act as an expert witness.
 We can interpret the technical aspects, analyse the facts and organise and witness laboratory testing.
 Verbal or written reports can be provided.